Nick-Tallguy/Nick-Tallguy.github.io/_posts/0200-12-27-start-osm_zh_CN.md

     ![iD editor][]

-- 你可以通过点击一个窗口顶部名为“点”的按钮来添加一个点。
-    然后在你想地图上新增点的地方
-    点一下。
+-   You can add a point to the map by clicking on the button named "Point" at the top the window.
+Then click on the map where you would like to add a new point.

     ![Point button][]

-- 从左侧的菜单中选择你刚刚添加到地图上的地点的类型。
-    你可以接着填写该地点对应的表格，
-    比如名称和其他信息。
-- 要保存你的修改，点击顶部的“保存”按钮。由于这是你的
-    第一次编辑，你可能想玩一玩编辑器。在没确保编辑的正确性之前
-    不要保存你的修改。
+-   Select from the menu on the left what type of location it is that you are adding to the map.
+You can then fill in the appropriate form with the location's name and other information.
+-   To save your changes, click the "Save" button at the top.
+Since this is your first edit, you may prefer to play around with the editor.
+Don't save your changes unless you are sure they are correct.

     ![Save button][]

-- 如果点击了保存，会要求你填写一个对你所做修改的描述。
-    接着再点一次“保存”，你的增补就会被保存到
-    OSM数据库！
+-   If you do click Save, you will be asked to provide a description of your changes.
+Then you can click "Save" once more, and your additions will be saved to the OSM database!

 The iD editor is a fantastic way to easily edit OpenStreetMap, and you can find out more about using it in the [iD editor guide](/en/beginner/id-editor/).
 You can also play the [walkthrough](http://www.openstreetmap.org/edit?editor=id#walkthrough=true) which is a great and interactive manner to discover the editor.

 However, in the [JOSM section](/en/josm/) we will be looking at a standalone application that offers many more features.
 Feel free to continue playing with iD.
 Once you have more experience contributing to OSM, you can choose which editor - iD or JOSM - you like using the best.

 小结
 -------

-恭喜！如果一切顺利的话，你现在已经拥有了一个OpenStreetMap用户名
-和密码，也知道该如何访问OSM网站，也
-对如何向地图添加点有了初步的了解。
+Congratulations!
+If all went well you now have an OpenStreetMap username and password, you know how to navigate the OSM website, and you have your first understanding of how to add points to the map.